ascend4/ascend4/A4SQP.md

 - active-bound or bound-target restoration probe enabled/disabled;
 - restoration trigger policy: immediate, stall-count gated, or infeasibility magnitude gated.
+- LSQ-to-SQP handoff policy: restore original point versus continue from the best LSQ iterate when the LSQ pre-solve improves the point but does not meet its own convergence test.

 ## Current Direction